NVIDIA/spark-rapids/docs/FAQ.md

 ### Why is my query in GPU mode slower than CPU mode?

 Below are some troubleshooting tips on GPU query performance issue:
 * Identify the most time consuming part of the query.
-You can use [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
+You can use the [Profiling tool](./spark-profiling-tool.md) to process the Spark eventlog to get more insights of the query performance.
 For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of